Android 3DS SDK

 }

-In this example, we have used a life cycle aware coroutine scope (the viewModelScope).
-It may be that within your app, you define an unmanaged CoroutineScope object.
-In that case you need to define a SupervisorJob of type CompletableJob to gain a better control over exceptions and cancellation of child coroutines.
+In this example, we use a lifecycle-aware coroutine scope (viewModelScope).
+However, your application may instead use an unmanaged CoroutineScope.
+In such cases, it is recommended to attach a SupervisorJob to improve control over exceptions and cancellation of child coroutines.
 The coroutineExceptionHandler is of importance for catching exceptions from child coroutines, including coroutines which are created inside the 3DS SDK.

-(*) Please provide a String the following format:
+(*) Please provide a String in the following format:

 "${language}-${country}"